-Services that are covered for you What you must pay when you get these services 2048.
-You can call these numbers for free, 24 hours a day, 7 days a week.
-Prior authorization may be required for certain procedures and is the responsibility of your physician.
-Outpatient mental health care You pay a \$0 copay for Covered services include: Mental health services provided by a state-licensed Telehealth mental health and counseling services. psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, You pay a \$30 copay for each individual visit. physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-These services include transcranial magnetic stimulation (TMS) performed in a provider's office and visits for the adjustment of medications.
-You pay a \$30 copay for each group visit.
+What you must pay when Services that are covered for you you get these services Outpatient mental health care You pay a \$0 copay for Covered services include: Telehealth mental health and Mental health services provided by a state-licensed counseling services. psychiatrist or doctor, clinical psychologist, clinical social You pay a \$40 copay for each worker, clinical nurse specialist, nurse practitioner, individual visit. physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state You pay a \$40 copay for each laws.
+These services include transcranial magnetic group visit. stimulation (TMS) performed in a provider's office and visits for the adjustment of medications.
 Our plan also covers additional non-Medicare Counseling therapy.
 Sessions are limited to 30 minutes per visit.
-Outpatient rehabilitation services You pay a \$0 copay for Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Telehealth rehabilitation services.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-You pay a \$30 copay for each therapy visit.
-Outpatient substance abuse services You pay a \$0 copay for • Outpatient assessment, evaluation, and treatment for substance use related disorders by a Medicare-qualified health care profession as allowed under applicable state Telehealth services.
-You pay a \$30 copay for each individual visit. laws.Intervention and advise focused counseling for modifying behavior and enhancing awareness of substance use.
-You pay a \$30 copay for each group visit.
+Outpatient rehabilitation services You pay a \$0 copay for Covered services include: physical therapy, occupational Telehealth rehabilitation therapy, and speech language therapy. services.
+Outpatient rehabilitation services are provided in various You pay a \$40 copay for each outpatient settings, such as hospital outpatient departments, therapy visit. independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Outpatient substance abuse services You pay a \$0 copay for • Outpatient assessment, evaluation, and treatment for Telehealth services. substance use related disorders by a Medicare-qualified You pay a \$40 copay for each health care profession as allowed under applicable state individual visit. laws.
+You pay a \$40 copay for each • Intervention and advise focused counseling for group visit. modifying behavior and enhancing awareness of substance use.
+Outpatient surgery, including services provided at You pay a \$285 copay for hospital outpatient facilities and ambulatory surgical surgery in an outpatient hospital. centers (ASC) Note: If you are having surgery in a hospital facility, you There is 20% coinsurance for should check with your provider about whether you will be minor surgical procedures in an an inpatient or outpatient.
+Unless the provider writes an outpatient hospital. order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for